digreatbrian/duck/README.md

 - **Live Reloading**: Automatically restart the server on file changes with **DuckSight Reloader**.
 - **React Template Integration**: Seamlessly integrate **React** code into Django or Jinja2 templates.
 - **Dual Connection Mode**: Supports handling requests using both **keep-alive** and **close** connection modes.
+- **Threading & Async Support:** Duck supports both threading for CPU-bound tasks and asynchronous handling for I/O-bound tasks, providing flexibility and scalability for various types of applications.Defaults to asynchronous handling.

 ## 🔧 Upcoming Features